EGA-archive/LocalEGA/CONTRIBUTING.md

    case, a reviewer will request changes and describe them in the comment section of the PR.

-   You then update your branch with new commits, and ping the reviewer on the slack channel.
+   You then update your branch with new commits and ping the reviewer on the slack channel.
 (Yes, we respond better there).

    Note that the comments _in the PR_ are not used to discuss the